Skip to content

 // ...

-// add code to initialize voxel, materials and colors
+// initialize voxel, materials, and colors

 // ...